Performance should inform business decisions, and KPIs should drive actions.

 - What are key performance indicators for marketing?

 - What are key performance indicators for customer service?

 - What are key performance indicators for manufacturing?

 - What are key performance indicators for project management?

-What are key performance indicators for sales?
+What are KPIs for sales?

 - Sales: Ecommerce retailers can monitor total sales by the hour, day, week, month, quarter, or year.

-- Average order size: Sometimes called average market basket, the average order size tells you how much a customer typically spends on a single order.
+- Average order size: Sometimes called the average market basket, the average order size tells you how much a customer typically spends on a single order.